When your patients need sacral neuromodulation, choose the only systems with proven, long-term clinical results.1-3

-With the InterStim™ system, the implanted neurostimulator and lead electrically stimulate the sacral nerve.
-This is thought to normalize neural communication between the bladder and brain1 and between the bowel and brain.2 Unlike oral medications that target the muscular component of bladder control, the InterStim system offers control of symptoms through direct modulation of the nerve activity.1 , 2
+With the InterStim™ systems, the implanted neurostimulator and lead stimulate the sacral nerve.
+Evidence suggests that this may restore neural communication between the bladder and brain and between the bowel and brain.4,5 Unlike oral medications that target the muscular component of bladder control, the InterStim™ systems offer symptom control through direct modulation of nerve activity.4,5

 Complications can occur with the evaluation, including tissue damage, infection, and technical problems with the device.
 Patients should be instructed on operating the programmer and given precautions related to the evaluation.

 Leng WW, Chancellor MB.
 How sacral nerve stimulation neuromodulation works.
 Urol Clin North Am.
 2005;32:11-18.

 Patton V, Wiklendt L, Arkwright JW, Lubowski DZ, Dinning PG.
 The effect of sacral nerve stimulation on distal colonic motility in patients with fecal incontinence.
 Br J Surg.
 2013;100:959–968.